Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Design Analysis

 \subsection{Background: From Spatial to Pattern Correlation}

-To understand how beamforming can realize FAS, we must first establish that beamforming radiation patterns are functionally equivalent to switching the physical positions of the radiators in conventional FAS.
-To demonstrate this equivalence, we analyze both systems under rich scattering environments where polarizations are spatially uncorrelated and equally likely \cite{antenna_diversity}, and follow the analysis approach described in \cite{PRA-FAS}.
+To understand how beamforming can emulate movement in FAS, we must first illustrate that switching reconfigurable radiation patterns controlled by beamforming currents is functionally equivalent to switching the physical position of the radiator in conventional FAS.
+In the following discussions, we assume a wireless communication scenario where there is rich scattering with polarizations that are spatially uncorrelated and equally likely, and use the approach in \cite{antenna_diversity}.